MyPersonalProjects-hehe/Travel-Forum/README.md

 Here are the functionalities I plan to include in this project:

 <h4>User Registration: </h4> Users can register and access all posts. 📝 <br />
-Post Interaction: Each post can be liked 👍 or commented 💬.   <br />
+<h4>Post Interaction: </h4> Each post can be liked 👍 or commented 💬.   <br />
-Personal Posts: Users can upload their own posts.
+<h4>Personal Posts: </h4> Users can upload their own posts.
 For example, if you've recently been on a trip, you can share your experience with the rest of the community.
 (Due to issues with Firebase Storage, users must upload photos via URL.) 🖼️  <br />
-<h2>Account Management: </h2>Users can update their account information. 🔄 <br />
+<h4>Account Management: </h4> Users can update their account information. 🔄 <br />

 ## <img src="https://firebasestorage.googleapis.com/v0/b/dare2fit-f6eb4.appspot.com/o/assets%2FREADME-images%2Ffeatures.png?alt=media&token=e5fc5779-b3db-41c2-a576-947ca382ea5a&_gl=1*81oei1*_ga*MjExMzk5MTA5MC4xNjgzMjcwMjg1*_ga_CW55HF8NVT*MTY4NjU3Njg5Ni4xMDMuMS4xNjg2NTc3OTgzLjAuMC4w"  width="30" height="30"> Features